 Palacio de Los Guzmanes – located near the Casa Botines it houses government offices now.

 Basilica de San Isidoro – you can enter this church for free but if you walk around the corner you will get to the entrance to the museum where for a fee you can see the Romanesque frescoes as well as the burial tombs of Spanish kings.

 Medieval Walls – well-preserved walls around the old town center.

 Absolutely!
 A full day is plenty to see this city.
 However, you need to plan ahead to be able to get the most out of it.

 Yes.
 You will find it at Plaza Regla, in one of the houses opposite Leon Cathedral.

 How to get there?

 There is a direct train from Madrid to Leon.
 The prices vary so always check on the Renfe website to see if the price is doable for you.
-The travel time is little over 2 hours so this might be an option for you, if staying in Spain’s capital and looking for day trips.
+The travel time is a little over 2 hours so this might be an option for you if staying in Spain’s capital and looking for day trips.

 However, there are many other places to see from Madrid that are closer, if interested.
 I have a few separate blog posts about them as well.

 You might also like to know that it is a 16-minute walk from Leon train station to Leon Cathedral.